-Lent Is a 40-day Christian observance beginning on Ash Wednesday and concluding on Easter Sunday.
+Lent is a Christian observance beginning on Ash Wednesday and concluding on Easter Sunday.

 The word "Lent" comes from the old Anglo-Saxon word lengten, which means "springtime," named so for the time of the year in which it occurs.